 Giving appreciated stocks, bonds, or mutual/index funds, can also be a way to maximize your gift to charity and your financial benefit.
 Unlike cash donations, (which are made with after-tax dollars and may reduce your income tax liability if you itemize your deductions), when you give an appreciated stock, you avoid incurring the capital gains taxes that would otherwise have been incurred if the security was sold to raise cash for the donation.

-In addition, if you itemize your deductions, you may also take a charitable deduction for the fair market value of the asset when it was donated, up to of 30% of your AGI.
+In addition, if you itemize deductions, you may also take a charitable deduction for the fair market value of the asset when it was donated, up to of 30% of your AGI.
 As with cash donations, there is a five-year carry forward for unused deductions.
 Therefore, the bunching strategy (discussed above), should also be considered when donating appreciated securities.
 Keep in mind, only long-term securities are eligible, so positions must be held for more than one year to qualify.

-Gifting your required minimum distribution for charity and tax savings
+Gifting your required minimum distribution to charity

 Qualified charitable distributions reduce your taxable income